Follow Our Ten Tips To Help Save Money When Buying School Uniform

-Whether you’re buying for the first time or stocking up on new sizes, one thing’s for sure - buying school uniform is likely to put you out of pocket.
+Whether you’re buying for the first time or stocking up on new sizes, one thing’s for sure - buying primary school uniform is likely to put you out of pocket.
 Costs of school uniform can vary wildly depending on the school, where you are in the country and the type of uniform you need to buy.
 But when you factor it all in including shoes and coats, it quickly adds up.

 Here Are 10 Tips To Save Money When Buying School Uniform:

-Only Buy School Uniform When Shops Have Sales Or Offers On:
+1. Buy School Uniform When Shops Have Sales Or Offers On:

-Use Clubcard Points Or Money-Off Vouchers:
+2. Use Clubcard Points Or Money-Off Vouchers:

-Buy From Your School:
+3. Buy Second Hand From Your School:

-Lots of schools hold uniform sales where they sell off donated uniform to parents cheaply, usually to raise funds for the PTA.
-This is great way of getting in extras in, especially when it comes to things like polo shirts and jumpers with logos that can be pricey when bought from specialist uniform shops.
+Lots of schools hold second hand uniform sales where they sell off donated uniform to parents cheaply, usually to raise funds for the PTA.
+This is a cheap and environmentally friendly way of getting hold of uniform at a big discount, especially when it comes to things like polo shirts and jumpers with logos that can be pricey when bought from specialist uniform shops.

-Check Local Charity Shops:
+5. Check Local Charity Shops:

-Buy Bigger Sizes Ahead Of Time:
+6. Buy Bigger Sizes Ahead Of Time:

 Although it's tough to think that your tiny four-year-old will one day be towering over you, it makes sense to buy bigger sizes when they're at a discounted price.
 Hide them at the back of a cupboard.

-Ask Around For Hand-Me-Downs:
+7. Ask Around For Hand-Me-Downs:

-Shop Around For Shoes:
+8. Shop Around For Shoes:

 You don't have to buy your shoes from the well-known high-street shoes store.
 Supermarkets, for example, sell good quality school shoes at about a third of the price.

 If you know other parents at the school, or get to know them, ask them for tips and tricks when it comes to buying school uniform - they may know a lot of valuable, money-saving ideas to help you.

-Only Buy As Much As You Need:
+10. Only Buy As Much As You Need: